conorf50/cache.io/README.md

 ##### App overview
 The app is distributed in the form of a Webstorm project.
 To start the project, import it into your IDE of choice and run it.
+Then browse to localhost:3000.
-~ NOTE: Please ensure that MongoDB is running before you launch the project
+~ NOTE: Please ensure that MongoDB is running before you launch the project ~ NOTE: Also run 'npm-update' after downloading this project for the first time.

 ##### Routes